 Prior Authorization - Approval in advance to get services or certain drugs that may or may not be on our formulary.
 Some in-network medical services are covered only if your doctor or other in-network provider gets "prior authorization" from our plan.
-In a PPO, you do not need prior authorization to obtain out-of-network services.
-However, you may want to check with the plan before obtaining services from out-of-network providers to confirm that the service is covered by your plan and what your cost-sharing responsibility is.
 Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
 Some drugs are covered only if your doctor or other network provider gets "prior authorization" from us.
 Covered drugs that need prior authorization are marked in the formulary.